Aladdin (1992 Disney film): Controversies

 One of the verses of the opening song "Arabian Nights", in which the speaker uses the lyric "where they cut off your ear if they don't like your face" to describe his homeland, was altered to "where it's flat and immense and the heat is intense" following complaints from the American-Arab Anti-Discrimination Committee (ADC).
 The revision first appeared on the 1993 video release.
 The original lyric was intact on the initial CD soundtrack release, but the rereleases use the edited lyric.
 The Broadway adaptation also uses the edited line.
 The subsequent line, however, "It's barbaric, but hey, it's home", was left intact.

 The film has also been subject to criticism for its use of Orientalist stereotypes that depict Arab societies as exotic and foreign.
 The ADC has pointed out that the characters in the movie that the viewer is supposed to identify and sympathize with are generally presented with more white features, while the villains are presented with more Arab features.
 Other people have pointed out that the movie is quite inaccurate in its depictions of Arab societies.
 The main palace is inspired by Mughal architecture, but many of the clothes are Turkish in origin, and the outside environment is closer to that of the Arabian Desert.

 Entertainment Weekly ranked Aladdin in a list of the most controversial films in history due to this incident.
 The number has been described in reviews as "simultaneously glamorizing and barbarizing the Arab world".
 The ADC also complained about the portrayal of the lead characters, Aladdin and Jasmine.
 They accused the filmmakers of anglicizeing their features and giving them Anglo-American accents, in contrast to the other characters, which have "foreign accents, grotesque facial features, and appear villainous or greedy".
 In October 2020, in response to the criticism and in acknowledgment of racial stereotypes in the wake of the George Floyd protests, Disney added a disclaimer to many of their features, including Aladdin, on Disney+, acknowledging the content as racist.
+These disclaimers were removed in 2025.